 As many Windows users will know, some programs that you can use on a Windows system cease to work on Ubuntu.
 For example, LibreOffice works on both Windows and Ubuntu systems, but Microsoft Office works only on a Windows system.
-Since many Windows users that use Ubuntu want all of their Windows programs back, many programmers have worked together to
+Since many Windows users who use Ubuntu want all of their Windows programs back, many programmers have worked together to create Wine.
+Wine is an acronym for "Wine Is Not an Emulator".